 Remember that you might be charged higher by your processor once you enter payment details in a virtual terminal for a card-not-present transaction.
 Talk this out with your processor and clarify how your business will be receiving payments.

 How can you sign up for a virtual terminal?

 Overall, virtual terminal credit card processing is an option through all processors.
-If you already have a credit card processing tool, but you still need to set up a virtual terminal, get in touch with your credit or debit card processor and ask if they also support a virtual terminal.
-If yes, they can set this up for you and advise on the additional cost of the service.
-However, if you still don’t have any credit and debit card processor, the first thing you need to get is a credit and debit card processor.
+Already have a credit card processor, but you still need to set up a virtual terminal?
+Get in touch with your credit or debit card processor and ask if they also support a virtual terminal.
+If yes, they can set this up for you.
+Be advised, an additional cost of the service may occur.
+However, if you still don’t have any credit card processor, the first thing you need to get is apply for one.
 Since most credit and debit card processors also support virtual terminals, you won’t have difficulty setting it up.

 Schedule a call with one of our experts to get started with a Virtual Terminal today!